oracle/fmw-kubernetes/docs-source/content/wcsites-domains/installguide/create-wcsites-domains/_index.md

 #### Customization

-A customer specific customizations (extend.sites.webapp-lib.war) has to be placed in sites-home directory inside your domain mount path.
+A customer specific customizations (extend.sites.webapp-lib.war) has to be placed in `sites-home` directory inside your domain mount path (/scratch/K8SVolume/WCSites/sites-home).